borapocan/mrrobotOS-iso/README.md

 ## Philosophy

 MrRobotOS exists at the intersection of two truths: that a computer is a machine, and that machines can be owned completely.
 Every line in this repository was written with the understanding that abstraction is a choice — and that choosing to go deeper is always available to those willing to read the source.

-KDE gives you settings dialogs.
-MrRobotOS gives you `colors.h`.
-GNOME gives you extensions.
-MrRobotOS gives you `dwm.c`.

 The aesthetic is intentional.
 The Mr. Robot theme is not decoration.
 It is a reminder that the systems we interact with every day are not fixed — they are written by people, and they can be rewritten.